 Sales Pipeline vs. Sales Funnel

-People-myself included and guilty as charged- often use “sales pipeline” and “sales funnel” interchangeably.
+People-myself included and guilty as charged-often use “sales pipeline” and “sales funnel” interchangeably.
 But there is a difference.
 The metaphor “sales funnel” suggests that many of the prospects that enter the top of your pipeline will slowly drop off as you progress through the stages of the sales pipeline.
-This sales funnel metaphor suggests that you need 2X or 3X more prospects at the top of your pipeline as you do at the bottom.
-But if you read my blog, How To Fix Your Six Figure Problem, Your Sales Metrics, you will realize that if you excel at qualifying suspects BEFORE they go into your pipeline, you will not need 2X or 3X more prospects at the top of your pipeline as you do at the bottom.
-After your suspects pass they critically important qualification stage, your qualified prospects or qualified hiring managers should eventually become a client one day.
+This sales funnel metaphor suggests that you need 2x or 3x more prospects at the top of your pipeline as you do at the bottom.

-Research has showed that top performing sales reps have an opportunities to deal ratio of 1.5x to 1 in their pipelines.
+Research has showed that top performing sales reps have an opportunities to deal ratio of 1.5x to 1 in their sales pipelines.
 For every deal they close they have 1.5 opportunities in their pipeline.
 That is what I call sales effectiveness!
-Before you assume you can operate at that level of efficiency I suggest you figure out what your historical sales win rate has been and work backwards from that number.
+For IT staffing professionals however, I find it closer to 5 to 1.
+Before you start making assumptions about your level of sales effectiveness, I suggest you figure out what your historical sales win rate has been and work backwards from that number.

 How to Build Your Sales Pipeline

 The first step to building your salespeople begins with developing a buyer aligned sales process.
 Once you have completed this step, I suggest you study the deals that you have won and analyze on average how much time a customer needs to spend in each stage before committing to the next step.
 Having access to this data and possessing this level of understanding will help you identify and predict which job orders are most likely to close.
 Understanding this data your sales leaders and sales reps identify which job orders are mostly likely to close.